Annual Reports

 These fascinating reports take us right into the beating heart of the vision and community of people who created together what became the Caldecott Community.
 Scanned by Robert Clark, they open up a world of and about discovery; of Summerhill before Summerhill; of women organising with women for social change; of women winning the Vote; of War, Depression, adaptation, survival and growth.

+The 17th Annual Report covers 1932-1933.
+The 18th, which is missing, would cover 1933-1935 (which may suggest there is a missing 19th as well).
 The next two reports we have aren't numbered, but instead are dated: 1935-1936, and 1937-1938.
-Does the Community begin skipping a year after number 15, and the onset of the Depression?
-If so, would 16 have covered 1930-1931?
-And might the onset of the Second World War in 1939 have disrupted the cycle of annual/bi-annual reporting?
+We have no more.
+Are they missing, or might the onset of the Second World War in 1939 have disrupted the cycle of annual/bi-annual reporting?
 Might there be no Annual Report for 1939-1940?

 1st 1911-1912 |